www.scantips.com

 Why √2 for f/stops?

 Precise Shutter speed goal values are computed as 2Stop Number, computing seconds.
-ISO uses base 2 also.
+ISO uses base 2 also, but it's a little different today.

 The reason for √2 is that the Area of a circle (a circular aperture) is PI × r²